yonileibowitz/Blog/blog-posts/analyzing-nyc-taxi-rides.md

 ### Results

-**Note:** If you're comparing these to other runs available online, make sure you're doing apples-to-apples comparison, taking into account the size of the data set, the resources, and their cost.
+**Note:** If you're comparing these to other runs available online, make sure you're doing 🍏🍏-to-🍏🍏 comparison, taking into account the size of the data set, the resources, and their cost.

 I used [.show queries](https://docs.microsoft.com/en-us/azure/kusto/management/queries){:target="_blank"} to capture, per query: